therealnicoroshi/modlist/README.md

 #### You will need to manually restart SunHelm in the MCM if you want to play with Survival features from that mod. ❗Do this after talking to Mara statue and entering the game world ❗

-### *As of Version 1.8.8 Function Key 11 (F11) will pull up the KeyMapping image seen here.
+### *As of Version 1.8.8 Function Key 11 (F11) will pull up the KeyMapping image.
 It can be modified in game by clicking on a key and changing it's values.
 Tab to exit*

 ### ❗ NOTE: This is only an image and DOES NOT change keymapping itself ❗ It is only a quick reference that will need to be updated if you change any key Mapping.